The

 Editor’s Note: Apparently this cake is not an easy one – several sources

-have said that it is not unusual for your first few attempts at
+have said that it is not unusual for your first few

 this cake fail to rise before and that beating the eggs very well is important.